realworldhaskell/book/README.md

 mainstream industry in order to save themselves (and the rest of the world) from the toil of working with non-functional programming languages.

-The Haskell ecosystem has come a long way since this book was published, and moreover, the march of our beloved Haskellers towards programming-language-nirvana is relentless.
+The Haskell ecosystem has come a long way since this book was published, and moreover, the onward march of our beloved Haskellers towards programming-language-nirvana is relentless.
 All are welcome to help this book join the party!